TrueData™ SURVEYS

 Vendors dislike filling these forms out.
 That’s a given.
 But disliking them isn’t the same as struggling through them, and the struggle is what produces unreliable data.

-- Makes it easy for you to compare answers and get back to vendors promptly.
+- Make it easy for you to compare answers.

-- Presents your company in a positive light.
+- Present your company in a positive light.

-- Builds trust in the data, because the questions have been objectively vetted for clarity.
+- Build trust in the data, because the questions have been objectively vetted for clarity.

 Controlling Risk Helps You Scale

-Whatever you call the form, the stakes are the same.
+Whether you call the form a BRQ, vendor assessment, or ESG questionnaire, the stakes are the same.
 Vendors need to share their standards.
 You need formal documentation of their protocols for labor, security, quality, environmental practices, and more.
-That documentation is what helps your company to build and scale.
+That documentation helps your company build and scale.
 It’s also what protects you from vendors who aren’t invested in your core values.

 That risk is not theoretical.
 McKinsey notes that supplier risk often becomes the company’s own risk, especially when organizations lack visibility into supplier dependencies and vulnerabilities.
 That’s why the questionnaire itself matters: unclear questions produce unclear risk data.